Let's talk about Designer Chicken Breeds, Breeds, and Varieties, so you'll understand the differences in terminology.

 Designer Chicken Breed

-There are two main differences between Designer Breeds and real Breeds: Designer breeds will not breed true, and they are not American Poultry Association (APA) recognized.
+There are two main differences between Designer Breeds and real Breeds: Designer chicken breeds will not breed true, and they are not American Poultry Association (APA) recognized.

-Designer Breeds do not breed true.
+Designer chickens do not breed true.
 That means if you breed Goldendoodle to Goldendoodle, the puppies will vary: some will have very curly fur, some will have wavy.
 Some will have no shedding, while some will still have low shedding.
 Likewise, if you keep breeding Favaucanas together, you'll get some with single combs laying brown eggs, like regular Faverolles.
 Some will have pea combs and lay blue or green eggs.
 Some will have four toes, some five, etc etc.

 Real breeds must breed true: their offspring must have the same qualities as the parents.
 That can be done in some cases, but it takes time and effort.

 If we wanted to make Lissa's Favaucanas into a real APA breed, for example, we'd first have to breed them to a point where they breed true.
 So, we'd have to select pea combs for a few generations and breed out the recessive genes that would lead to a single comb... and we'd have to keep an eye to make sure egg color remained correct, that leg feathering and number of toes was consistent.
 To get them approved by the APA, we'd then have to show there was an interest in having Favaucanas; that multiple people were raising and showing them.
 We'd have to submit standards and have those standards approved.

 For now, Favaucanas, Carolina Blues and so on: these can be called crosses, custom crosses, varieties, or designer breeds.
 They are not actual breeds, per se.